 Why?
 So You Don't Lose Everything…

 I've lost count of the number of times over the years that clients have lost domains because they did not keep their domain records up to date.
-If you have a website using that domain, that website is then essentially off-line.
+So if you have a website using that domain, that website is then essentially offline.

 In 2018: 130,656 GoDaddy customers had to pay to recover domains they lost due to inaccurate records.
 That included 402,671 domains!